ayako0/docs/docs/trading-algorithm.md

         the path to exponentially larger future gains.
       </p>
       <p>
-        During the given time period, only NFLX and MNST outperformed the algorithm.
+        During the time period, only Netflix (NFLX) and Monster (MNST) outperformed the algorithm.
       </p>
     </div>